Loughton: Politics

+Public services

+Between 1839 and 31 March 2000, policing and crime prevention was provided by the Metropolitan Police.
+From 1 April 2000, responsibilities were transferred to the Essex Police following the creation of the Greater London Authority.

+Loughton has a fire station operated by the Essex County Fire and Rescue Service.

-The arts
+Culture and the arts

 Drama

 Loughton is home to the East 15 Acting School.
 East 15 grew from the work of Joan Littlewood's famed Theatre Workshop.
 Joan Littlewood's Theatre Workshop was based in Stratford, London, whose postal district is E15.
 The School, which became part of the University of Essex in 2000, includes the Corbett Theatre in its campus.
 Regular productions are staged at the theatre, which was named after Harry H. Corbett (1925–1982), himself a Theatre Workshop member and benefactor of East 15.
 The theatre building is actually a converted medieval flint barn from Ditchling, Sussex which was dismantled and rebuilt in Loughton.

 The character actor Jack Watling (1923–2001) lived in Alderton Hall, Loughton.
 His son, Giles (born 1953), also an actor, was born there.
 Actor and playwright Ken Campbell (1941–2008), nicknamed 'The Elf of Epping Forest', lived in Baldwins Hill, Loughton, where a blue plaque to him was erected in 2013.
 Comedy-drama actor Alan Davies (born 1966) grew up in Loughton, and attended Staples Road school.
 Actress Jane Carr (born 1950), best known for her role as "Louise Mercer" in the American version of the sitcom Dear John from 1988 to 1992, was born in Loughton.

 Amateur drama is performed mainly at Lopping Hall.
 Performances are from Loughton Amateur Dramatic Society, founded in 1924, which until 2006 alternated with those from the now-defunct West Essex Repertory Company, founded in 1945.
 Lopping Hall opened in 1884 and was paid for by the Corporation of London to compensate villagers for the loss of traditional rights to lop wood in Epping Forest, rights which were bought out when the management of the forest was taken over by the corporation in 1878.
 Lopping Hall served as Loughton's town hall and was the venue for most of the parish's social – and especially musical - activities during the early 20th century.
 There are ambitious plans by the Trustees for the building's restoration.
-There is also a full-scale theatre, the College Theatre, on the campus of Epping Forest College.